WavyRockets/wavyrockets.github.io/_posts/2024-01-25-redesign-case-study.md

 Giki Zero is an employee engagement platform that allows staff to calculate their carbon footprint and take sustainable steps to lower it.
 Often, challenges are run where users can compete to see who can take the most steps.

 Previously, the only way to join a team was through the Join Teams page which users would often ignore.
 To try and resolve this, Giki introduced a ‘compulsory teams’ setting that would force a user onto the Join Teams page where a user would then need to select their team before they could access any other Pro functionality on the platform.
 The problem here was that users would often join the wrong team or none at all and then stop engaging with the platform altogether.
 They had also tested various ideas such as introducing this during the onboarding process or as a pop up which all failed to solve the problem.
+This was identified through the complaints by admin users and backed up via data.

 I was tasked to resolve this issue and to find a way that would get users into the correct team without interfering with the users engagement.